Grille/SyneticConverter/README.md

 ### Planed | Considered
 - Importer & Exporter for all scenario files from MBWR to CT5, maybe also NICE to MBTR depending on file formats.
-- Seamless interchange format with blender.
+- Interchange format with blender.
 - Utils for content creation: like chunk calculation, and may some other things.
-- An simple ray-racer for backed lights.
+- An simple ray-tracer for backed lights.
+(Planed as part of blender interaction)
 - Some basic edtiting tools, for editing cars and scenarios.
 - Included patches like traffic for MBWR to WR2 conversions.